microsoft/ApplicationInsights-Java/azure-application-insights-spring-boot-starter/README.md

 azure.application-insights.channel.in-process.developer-mode=false
 # Endpoint address, Default value: https://dc.services.visualstudio.com/v2/track.
 azure.application-insights.channel.in-process.endpoint-address=https://dc.services.visualstudio.com/v2/track
 # Maximum count of telemetries that will be batched before sending.
+Must be between 1 and 1000.
 Default value: 500.
 azure.application-insights.channel.in-process.max-telemetry-buffer-capacity=500
 # Interval to send telemetry.
+Must be between 1 and 300.
 Default value: 5 seconds.
 azure.application-insights.channel.in-process.flush-interval-in-seconds=5
 # Size of disk that we can use.
+Must be between 1 and 1000.
 Default value: 10 megabytes.
 azure.application-insights.channel.in-process.max-transmission-storage-files-capacity-in-mb=10
 # Enable/Disable throttling on sending telemetry data.
 Default value: true.
 azure.application-insights.channel.in-process.throttling=true

 # Percent of telemetry events that will be sent to Application Insights.
-Default value: 100% (all telemetry events).
+Must be between 0.0 and 100.0.
+Default value: 100 (all telemetry events).
 azure.application-insights.telemetry-processor.sampling.percentage=100
 # If set only telemetry of specified types will be included.
 Default value: all telemetries are included;
 azure.application-insights.telemetry-processor.sampling.include=